derekzyl/derekzyl/README.md

 ## Fullstack Developer (BE + FE) | App Developer | Graphics Designer 🚀

-experienced developer specializing in a wide range of technologies.
-With a strong foundation in TypeScript, Django, FastAPI, ReactJS, Python, Dart, and Flutter, I have honed my skills in both frontend and backend development.
+experienced developer specialized in a wide range of technologies.
+With a strong foundation in TypeScript, Django, FastAPI, ReactJS, Python, Dart, and Flutter; I have worked with databases like MongoDb, Posgres, and MySQL, and various tech tools.
+I have honed my skills in both frontend and backend development.
 Over the years, I have successfully delivered robust and scalable solutions, leveraging my expertise in these cutting-edge technologies.
 With a passion for crafting efficient code and a keen eye for detail, I am dedicated to creating exceptional user experiences and optimizing performance.
-Let's collaborate to bring innovative ideas to life and build impactful applications together..
+Let's collaborate to bring innovative ideas to life and build impactful applications together.

 ## Skills 🛠️